ls1intum/Artemis/docs/user/assessment.rst

 1. Submission: Students submit their assignments through Artemis.
 2. Review: Reviewers access the submitted work and put a **lock** on the submission, preventing inconsistency and ambiguity the other reviewer evaluations can cause.
 Then they review it carefully, considering the objectives, requirements, and criteria established for the assessment.
-3. Evaluation: Based on their assessment, reviewers assign scores, provide feedback, or grade the student's work keeping the grading criteria in mind to ensure consistency and fairness.
+3. Evaluation: Based on their assessment, reviewers assign scores, provide feedback, or grade the student's work, keeping the grading criteria in mind to ensure consistency and fairness.
 In the end, reviewers submit or cancel their evaluation, which revokes the lock for use by the other reviewers.
 4. Student feedback: Students rate the quality of the feedback to motivate the reviewers to provide high-quality feedback to improve understanding and prevent misconceptions.

 Assessment Dashboard
 ^^^^^^^^^^^^^^^^^^^^

-To keep track of the manual assessments, Artemis offers the assessment dashboard.
+To keep track of manual assessments, Artemis offers an assessment dashboard.
-It represents the assessment progress of each exercise by showing the state of the exercise, the total number of submissions, the number of submissions that have been assessed, and the number of complaints and more feedback requests.
+It represents the assessment progress of each exercise by showing the state of the exercise, the total number of submissions, the number of submissions that have been assessed, and the number of complaints and feedback requests.
-It also shows the average rating the students have given to each exercise.
+It also shows the average rating the students have given each exercise.

     .. figure:: assessment/assessment-dashboard.png
             :alt: A picture of the assessment dashboard (of an exam)